openziti/ziti-gitlab-webhook/README.md

 The `ZITI_IDENTITY` referenced above is the JSON formatted string of an identity enrolled  in a `Ziti` network.

 The identity can be created by enrolling via the `ziti edge enroll path/to/jwt [flags]` command.
 The `ziti` executable can be obtained [here](https://github.com/openziti/ziti/releases/latest).

+## How does the gitlab example work?

+On line 87 an asynchronous method is called that completes the following steps
+1. We load the zid.json file.
+2. Then we load the ZITI_IDENTITY, WEBHOOK_URL, WEBHOOK_PAYLOAD from the env file.
+3. If the zitiId or webhookpayload is empty then an error is logged and the process is exited.
+4. The method writeFilesync from the fs module is used to write the zidFile and zitiId.
+The method creates a new file if the specified file does not exist.
+5. The zidFile is passed to the zitiInitMethod.
+If this fails an error is logged and the process is exited.
+6. The webhook url is declared.
+7. The service name is declared.
+7. The serviceName is passed to the zitiServiceAvaliable method.
+If this fails an error is logged and the process is exited.
+8. The headers for the webhook http request are declared.
+9. The webhook url, http method, and headers are passed to the zitiHttpRequest method.
+If this method fails an error is logged and the process is exited.
+10. The request from the zitiHttpRequest is processed by the zitiHttpRequest method.
+This method takes the request and the webhook payload.
+If this fails an error is logged and the process is exited.
+11. Finally, the ziti_https_request_end method is called.
+This method terminates the request.